tildearrow/kwin-lowlatency/README.md

 KWin-lowlatency is my attempt to reduce latency and stuttering in the popular KWin compositor used in KDE.

-# rewritten code!
+# ported code!

-since KWin 5.17 basically makes most of the code unportable to that version I had to rewrite most of the low-latency engine. this means the code is fresh and clean now.
+since KWin 5.17 basically makes most of the code unportable to that version I had to port most of the low-latency engine. this is why it took a while...

 ## old background